 According to the Health and Safety Executive, seven workers die and 93 are seriously injured every year when working around vehicles or on construction sites.
 Many of these are as a direct result of workers not being seen when working on site, and a lot of them could have been avoided if they were wearing the correct reflective clothing.

 At this time of year, particularly in construction industries when you are working on roads or on building sites when there is low light and poor visibility, you need to make sure that you and your team are fully visible at all times.
 This is to help avoid accidents with moving vehicles that could lead to serious injuries.
-All UK employers must provide workers with clean, undamaged hi visibility clothing, from jackets and vests to an orange hi vis sweatshirt.
+All UK employers must provide workers with clean, undamaged hi visibility clothing, from jackets and hi vis polo shirts to an orange hi vis trousers.
 There are 3 classes of hi-vis clothing items and you need to make sure that you are wearing the correct level for your work environment:

 - Class 1 safety – This is for workers in low impact areas where traffic flow does not exceed 25 mph e.g., delivery drivers and parking attendants.
 Class 1 garments must have a minimum of 155 square inches of reflective tape and be bright orange or yellow in colour.